Learn from the experts: How to choose the right LMS for your organization

 Step 5: What does the LMS market look like?

-Take tips and inspiration from industry peers and other LMS users
+Collect tips and inspiration from industry peers and other LMS users

-"Steal with pride", as the old saying goes.
-Perhaps your industry peers might be a valuable source of information?
-Exchange thought and experiences with other LMS users.
+Steal with pride.
+Your industry peers might be a valuable source of information.
+Exchange thoughts and experiences with other LMS users.
 Ask questions and try to understand how they went about choosing LMS.
 And are they still happy with their solution today?

-Evaluate LMS providers against your user stories and learning scenarios
+Test LMS providers against your user stories

 Step 6: Invite employees to a reference group